Azure-Samples/fine-tuning-open-source-text-generation/README.md

 ### Setup your .env

-If your model requires a token, it should be set in the `.env` file.
+If your model (hugging face) requires a token, it should be set in the `.env` file.

 ## Config